rilldata/rill/docs/docs/develop/metrics-dashboard.md

 sidebar_position: 30
 ---

-In Rill, your dashboards are defined by _metric definition spec_.
-Metric definition specs are composed of:
+In Rill, your dashboards are defined by _metric definition_.
+Metric definition are composed of:
 * _**A model**_ - A [data model](./sql-models.md) creates One Big Table that will power the dashboard.
 * _**A timeseries**_ - A column from your model that will underlie x-axis data in the line charts.
 Time will be truncated into different time periods.
 * _**Measures**_ - Numerical aggregates of columns from your data model shown on the y-axis of the line charts and the "big number" summaries.